deShortOne/CSC371-cw/README.md

 ## Task
 Not necessary to read.
 I would use a set to store the tags, but the tests look like it will fail if it's not in order.

+## Output
+### Save to db
+JSON results will be reordered to be in alphabetical order

+### Update
+If update anywhere fails, no changes get saved.